grusite/practica-react-avanzado/README.md

 ### Adding hooks, HOC, Render Props...

-- For this exercise I have added Redux in the whole app for managing both: the user info and the loaded adverts.
+- For this exercise I have added Redux in the whole app for managing both: the user info, loaded tags and the loaded adverts.
-- I have only refactored my Home component to add hooks (useState and useEffect).
+- In order to use hooks and hocs I have refactored some components as Register, Home and Navbar.
-- As I used Material Ui for my application, and therefore I do not have inputs, so I did not see necesary to use HOCs or Render Props.
-I decided to use only Hooks.
+- More technical details in Correccion document in the same repo.

 ### Tests

 - I have placed the \*.test.js under the file to be tested.
-- I have decided to test all my actions, reducers and the Home component.
+- I have decided to test some of my actions, reducers and the Home and App components.

 ## Author